 The lower reservoir, which will be built with a double liner and interstitial water monitoring between liners (similar to the stringent criteria used in hazardous waste Subtitle D landfills), will prevent leakage.
-The upper reservoir will use a single liner, and will also be monitored.
+Leakage from the upper reservoir will also be monitored but will only use a single liner.
+The upper reservoir is not near the river or any issues in groundwater.
 Tunnel and turbine-house piping leakage is not expected due to the use of concrete and steel tunnel liners.
 However, as a conservative assumption, the Applicant has assumed total annual seepage from the upper reservoir and tunnels of approximately 100 AF, representing approximately 1.5 percent of the active storage.
 Table 3.3-1 summarizes the estimated annual Project water budget based on the estimated losses (evaporation, leakage) and gains (precipitation).
-The table indicates that the annual average expected Project water balance will be a loss of 360 AF (the negative number in Table 3.3-1 indicating a loss), which will have to be made-up by adding water.
+The table indicates that the annual average expected Project water balance will be a loss of 370 AF (the negative number indicating a loss), which will have to be made-up by adding water.
 The exact schedule of the refill-whether the refill will be once per year, or over multiple, shorter withdrawals per year, along with details regarding time of year-will be established later.